batect/batect/ROADMAP.md

 This file reflects my current plans.
 Something being listed here does not guarantee that I will implement it soon (or even ever), and, similarly, just because something isn't here doesn't mean I won't ever implement it.

-If there's something you're really keen to see, pull requests are always welcome :)
+If there's something you're really keen to see, pull requests are always welcome :) Check out the [contributing guide](CONTRIBUTING.md) for some hints on where to start.

 ## v1.0